prezi/fail/README.md

 When using the `TAG` scout type, choose servers only from this availability zone.
 If not specified, use all AZs.

 #### `fail.useChangelog`
-Send data to a [https://github.com/prezi/changelog](Changelog) server about sapper runs.
-See [https://github.com/prezi/changelog-client-java](the documentation of `changelog-client-java`) for how to configure the Changelog client.
+Send data to a [Changelog](https://github.com/prezi/changelog) server about sapper runs.
+See [the documentation of `changelog-client-java`](https://github.com/prezi/changelog-client-java) for how to configure the Changelog client.

 ## How does this thing work?